jeffdnganga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - sets mode of hello same as olleh mode 11-directories_permissions - adds execute permission to all sub directories of the current working directory to owner, group owners and other users
 12-directory_permissions - creates directory called my_dir with permissions 751 in the working directory
+13-change_group - changes group owner of the file hello to school